cw1998/Module.Leaf.Wizard/docs/index.md

 Some stepped systems are populating business models that could be stored 'as you go'.
-Others may want to initialise the wizard with data from the business models, for example to load up the logged in customers details.
+Others may want to initialise the wizard with data from the business models, for example, to load up the logged in customers details.

 There are three main patterns for state persistence: